Keep Lebanon clean and green by taking part in our Earth Day clean up and Adopt-A-Road programs from now through April 27.

 Click here to visit the Lebanon Country Fair Website

 Sponsored by the historical society, the antiques fair takes place annually on the last Saturday in September.
 Over 100 vendors converge on the Green to display their wares.
 From antique glass and china to larger furniture, tools, textiles and knick knacks, there's something for every antiques aficionado.
 In addition, burgers, grinders, sodas, and the ever popular clam (and sometimes corn!) chowder are for sale.

-The holiday season begins with the tree lighting in front of the library featuring carols, a cozy bonfire and hot dog roast behind the library, a visit from Santa courtesy of the Lebanon Volunteer Fire Department, and a stroll along the candle lit path surrounding the Green.
-This event is held on the first Saturday in December.
+The holiday season begins with the tree lighting in front of the library featuring carols, bell ringers, a cozy bonfire behind the library, open houses in historical buildings around the Green, a visit from Santa courtesy of the Lebanon Volunteer Fire Department, and a stroll along the candle lit path surrounding the Green.
+This event is held on the first Sunday in December.